Using the Development Environment¶

 While testing server changes, it’s helpful to watch the

-run-dev.pyconsole output, which will show tracebacks for any 500 errors your Zulip development server encounters.
+run-dev.pyconsole output, which will show tracebacks for any 500 errors your Zulip development server encounters (which are probably caused by bugs in your code).

 The database(s) used for the automated tests are independent from the one you use for manual testing in the UI, so changes you make to the database manually will never affect the automated tests.